-- (1) The Governor in Council may make regulations under this Act. - (2) Without limiting subsection (1), a regulation may make provision about- - (a) the responsibilities of the following persons under this Act- - (i) police officers; - (ii) support persons; or - (b) the way a police officer may give directions under chapter 3, 4, 5 or 6; or - (c) notice requirements for impounding or immobilising motor vehicles under chapter 4. - (3) A regulation made for subsection (2) may include operational guidelines for police officers. - (4) However, operational guidelines are not part of the regulation.
+- (1) The Governor in Council may make regulations under this Act. - (2) Without limiting subsection (1), a regulation may make provision about- - (a) the responsibilities of the following persons under this Act- - (i) police officers; - (ii) protective services officers and protective services officers (in training); - (iii) support persons; or - (b) the way a police officer may give directions under chapter 3, 4, 5 or 6; or - (c) notice requirements for impounding or immobilising motor vehicles under chapter 4.

+- (3) A regulation made for subsection (2) may include operational guidelines for police officers. - (4) However, operational guidelines are not part of the regulation.